rogavyn/pong_terminal/README.md

 # pong_terminal

 <p>
 A simple terminal pong game written as a means of practicing Rust.
-More polish to come
 </p>